Immigration & Arrival

 Your First Night at Salisbury University

-Your room assignment will be visible in your Admissions Status Portal, including room layout information.
+Your room assignment will be visible in your Future Sea Gull Portal, including room layout information.

 Students are encouraged to ship bedding and other room materials ahead of arrival.
 The International Enrollment Services team will have your items for you when you check into your residence hall.